Start-up Spotlight – in association with Invested Investor

 Peter Cowley, the chairman of Cambridge Business Angel, is a serial entrepreneur and professional angel investor, making him a leading Invested Investor.
 Having set up over 10 companies and invested in over 60 startups, Peter was named UK Business Angel of the Year 2014/15and Best Angel of the World by the World Business Angel Investment Forum in February 2017.

 He is passionate about increasing the success rate for early investors and entrepreneurs by sharing the success and war stories from those who have done it before.
 The Invested Investor Project was set up to achieve this aim.

 Why/How did you become an investor?

-What does your company invest in and at what stage ?
+What do you invest in and at what stage?

-Please give top three factors that influence your decision to invest.
+Please give the top three factors that influence your decision to invest.